Operating system: 64-bit Windows 7 - 10, Apple macOS 10.10 - 10.15, or 64-bit Linux with at least glibc 2.27.

 There is now a page with all of the keyboard shortcuts.

-These shortcuts are available without holding Ctrl, Alt, or Command (OS X) unless otherwise noted:
+These shortcuts are available without holding Ctrl, Alt, or Command (macOS) unless otherwise noted:

 Just like j, k, and l for playback transport control, the bare i, o, x, v, b are very common shortcuts use by other professional video editing software from Apple, Avid, Lightworks, and others.